Manoj-cyb-01/Fairness-Insight-Engine/README.md

 ## 🧪 Sample Dataset

-Upload `sample_data/hiring_dataset.csv` for a live demo:
+Upload `sample_data( csv)` for a live demo:

-- 40 hiring decisions
+- we have about 4 dataset est consist of 500 rows
 - Sensitive: `gender`, `race`, `age`
 - Targets: `hired`, `loan_approved`
-- Demonstrates measurable gender & race bias in outcomes
+- Demonstrates measurable bias

 ---